February 15, 2017 at 1:25 PM

 Recent changes to the Vehicle Excise Licence (VEL) system saw the end of tax discs.
 Not only that, but the buyer of a used car can no longer buy the car with the remaining tax as part of the deal - an automatic refund of all unused full months goes back to the seller.
 Yet the buyer has to pay from the start of the month to get their car on the road, meaning that the DVLA is quids in each time a car changes hands.

 The heartache (and wallet ache!) of the UK's motorists isn't over yet.
-DVLA have introduced a raft of changes to the road tax system, which take effect from 1st April 2017.
+DVLA has introduced a raft of changes to the road tax system, which take effect from 1st April 2017.
 So what difference will this make to you?

 Firstly, it's important to note that anyone who already owns a car affected by the 1st April changes will still be taxed in exactly the same way as they are now, on the CO2 emissions based scale.
 The changes will only affect new cars registered on or after 1st April.

 Secondly, the biggest effect of these changes will be on buyers of low CO2 emissions cars.
 Currently, any car emitting less than 100 g/km of carbon dioxide is free of tax, but with a large range of cars now falling below that threshold, the government has clearly realised that they are missing out on a lot of revenue.
-Under the new system, only zero emissions vehicles will be tax-free, meaning that pretty much only electric cars are exempt.
+Under the new system, only zero-emissions vehicles will be tax-free, meaning that pretty much only electric cars are exempt.
 So if you're thinking of buying a low-emissions car, get it registered before 1st April, because a car just under the 100 g/km bracket will then have to pay £120 in the first year, then £140 a year after that.

 So why different rates in year one and year two?
 Well, the government is trying to simplify the tax system a little, meaning that from its second year onwards everything will be taxed at £140 a year.
 But in the first year, buyers will pay tax on a CO2 based scale, from £10 for the lowest emissions to an eye-watering £2,000 on anything over 255 g/km.